cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -output \
       code_name > sproteases_large.code_name

-2) **Code your data** This will create a file where each original name is associated with a coded name (Cxxxx).
+2) **Code your data**: This will create a file where each original name is associated with a coded name (Cxxxx).
 You can then use this file to either code your dataset using the following command:

 ::